fernandasouzx/devfernandasouza/README.md

 - 👋 Hi, I’m Fernanda Souza
 - 👀 I’m interested in inteligence artificial and programming
-- 🌱 I’m currently learning Waste Time
+- 🌱 I’m student of computer sciece - UFMT
 - 📫 How to reach me fernandasouza.ccomp@gmail.com

 <!---